theojouvin/CSE15L/labs/lab-report-1-week-2.md

 That is all for Part 2!
 You have now successfully connected to the ```ieng6``` server.

 ## Part 3 - Basic Linux/Command Prompt Commands
-We will now go over some
+We will now go over some basic commands that are useful to know.
+As you go through this guide, try these commands yourself and see if you get the same outputs!

+1.